-Risk Management Committee (the "RMC")
+2. Risk Management Committee (the "RMC")

 The RMC is the formal governance committee for enterprise-wide risk management with focuses on risk culture, risk appetite, risk profile and consideration of risk into strategic planning and business decisions.
-It supports the Chief Risk Officer of the Bank on oversight of all risk taking and management activities across the 3 lines of defense.
+It supports the Chief Risk Officer of the Bank on oversight of all risk taking and management activities.